ChimeHQ/TextViewPlus/README.md

 ## BaseTextView

-This is an `NSTextView` subclass that aims for an absolute minimal amount of changes.
+This is an TextKit 2-only `NSTextView` subclass that aims for an absolute minimal amount of changes.
 Things are allowed only if they are required for correct functionality.
 It is intended to be a drop-in replacement for `NSTextView`, and should maintain compatibilty with existing subclasses.
 Behaviors are appropriate for all types of text.

+- Disables all support for TextKit 1
 - Workaround for `scrollRangeToVisible` bug (FB13100459)
 - Minimum `textContainerInset` enforcement to address more `scrollRangeToVisible` bugs
 - Additional routing to `NSTextViewDelegate.textView(_:, doCommandBy:) -> Bool`:  `paste`, `pasteAsRichText`, `pasteAsPlainText`